AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Robust Multimodal Beam Prediction With Missing Modalities

 Given the inherent visual complexity and rich semantic information present in camera images, a deeper neural network is essential for effective feature extraction.
 Consequently, we employ ResNet34 instead of ResNet18, as its deeper architecture provides the necessary representational capacity to adequately capture and discriminate these intricate features.

 \textbf{LiDAR Encoder:} LiDAR data ${\bf{X}}_L[t] $ consists of raw 3D point clouds providing precise spatial geometry information.
-To obtain an efficient representation, the point cloud is projected onto a bird’s-eye-view (BEV) grid of size $V_g \times H_g$ to form a histogram ${\bf{X}}^{\text{H}}_L[t]$, where the maximum number of points per grid cell is capped at five to reduce outlier effects, and $V_g$ and $H_g$ are predefined constants to control grid size.
+To obtain an efficient representation, the point cloud is projected onto a bird's-eye-view (BEV) grid of size $V_g \times H_g$ to form a histogram ${\bf{X}}^{\text{H}}_L[t]$, where the maximum number of points per grid cell is capped at five to reduce outlier effects, and $V_g$ and $H_g$ are predefined constants to control grid size.
 The BEV representation preserves the spatial layout of the environment in a top-down perspective while compressing the 3D geometry into a computationally tractable 2D format.
-The histogram is normalized and then fed into a modified ResNet18 backbone with adaptive pooling, defined as
+The histogram is normalized and then fed into a modified ResNet18 backbone, where the first convolutional layer of ResNet18 is modified to accept input dimension, while the remaining residual architecture is kept unchanged and the classification head is removed.
+After adaptive pooling, the output is defined as